SpikeInterface/spikeinterface/doc/modules/generation.rst

 The module handles many details:

-  * any probe layout available in :py:mod:`probeinterface`
+  * any probe layout available in :py:mod:`probeinterface`.
-  * many possible motion vectors (zigzag, bumps, random_walk) or combination of them
+  * many possible motion vectors (zigzag, bumps, random_walk) or combination of them.
-  * no rigid drift, the motion vector is handled at the level of the units
+  * non-rigid drift, the motion vector is handled at the level of the units.
-  * control on units' location : 'uniform' or 'by layer' (aka multi modal)
+  * control on units' location : 'uniform' or 'by layer' (aka multi modal).
-  * templates are generated step by step (typically 1um) along the motion axis using simple spatial rules
+  * templates are generated step by step (typically 1um) along the motion axis using simple spatial rules.
   * templates shape are quite simple but can be controlled by many parameters (spheric/elliptical, time dynamic, spatial propagation).
-  * spiketrains have a Poisson-like distribution but can optionally be externally given by the user.
+  * spike trains have a Poisson-like distribution but can optionally be externally given by the user.
   * there are helper functions to inject overly synchronous spikes.
   * noise has a  Gaussian distribution with an optional covariance using noise spatial decay.
   * The static and drifting recording are *'lazy'* : traces are generated on the fly (aka on demand).